-Enterprise infrastructure environments can benefit from Platform9’s SaaS-managed Kubernetes services that enable onboarding in minutes (typically 30 minutes), provide ongoing operational monitoring with committed 24/7/365 SLAs, troubleshooting and orchestration of Kubernetes upgrades.
+Enterprise infrastructure environments can benefit from Platform9’s Managed Kubernetes services that enable onboarding in minutes (typically 30 minutes), provide ongoing operational monitoring with committed 24/7/365 SLAs, troubleshooting and orchestration of Kubernetes upgrades.

 Platform9’s infrastructure-agnostic Managed Kubernetes service works across all public clouds and on-premise infrastructure environments: bare metal, enterprise Linux, KVM, VMware vSphere, OpenStack.
 Organizations can reduce costs and increase operational flexibility by seamlessly running applications anywhere.
 The Clarity UI allows users to easily manage multiple Kubernetes clusters, different cloud providers, and multiple private data centers.
 In addition, managing multi-tenancy using Kubernetes namespaces and the selected SSO provider, and viewing and management of services, pods, and deployments are all simplified.

 Platform9’s Managed Kubernetes creates highly available, multi-master, multi-etcd Kubernetes clusters that can span across availability zones in both the private or public cloud environment.
 With this capability, users can tolerate local failures across one or more availability zones.